Identity politics: Socialist critique

 Critiques of identity politics have also been expressed by writers such as Eric Hobsbawm, Todd Gitlin, Adolph Reed, Michael Tomasky, Richard Rorty, Michael Parenti, Jodi Dean, Sean Wilentz, Gabriel Rockhill and philosopher Slavoj Žižek.
 Hobsbawm, as a Marxist, criticized nationalisms and the principle of national self-determination adopted in many countries after 1919, since in his view national governments are often merely an expression of a ruling class or power, and their proliferation was a source of the wars of the 20th century.
 Hence, Hobsbawm argues that identity politics, such as queer nationalism, Islamism, Cornish nationalism or Ulster loyalism are just other versions of bourgeois nationalism.
 The view that identity politics (rooted in challenging racism, sexism, and the like) obscures class inequality is widespread in the United States and other Western nations.
 This framing ignores how class-based politics are identity politics themselves, according to Jeff Sparrow.
 Marc James Léger has noted that the cross-class alliances that are proposed by identity movements have ideological affinity with not only nationalism but the political right and that moreover, the micro-political emphasis on difference and lifestyle associates identity politics with the petty-bourgeois concerns of the professional-managerial class.

-Considering the effectiveness of identity politics for achieving social justice, Kurzwelly raised four main points of critique:[..] an argument for identity politics and strategic essentialism [could be], [f]or example, claims that because racism is real, and that people keep perceiving social race as real (despite scientific rejection of biological races), may justify using racial and other racialising categories to correct social injustices based upon them.
-Yet, there are several arguments against such a stance: (1) Social essentialism is inherently erroneous so seeking to address social injustices using essentialist thinking perpetuates that error and risks unforeseen consequences (even if motivated by good intentions [...]).
-(2) Addressing injustices through using essentialist identity categories assumes that people are necessarily underprivileged primarily because of their identity.
-Even if, in specific contexts, experiences of oppression and exploitation statistically correlate with identity, using identity categories is an imprecise and indirect strategy for addressing their exploitation and oppression.
-Rather than using fixed identity categories as variables for social justice, one could take account of contextual relative positionality, or use processual variables, both of which would be more precise in assessing relative privilege and capability to seek justice and access rights.
-(3) Seeking to address injustices on the basis of identities sometimes forces people to adopt and perform an unwanted identity, and to comply with normative expectations about its contents.
-For example, [...] gender-specific legislation in Argentina forced gender-non-conforming persons to choose between seeking justice and expressing their identity.
-Similarly, a shift from justice based on fixed categories to justice based on processes might offer a solution.
-(4) Overall, using essentialist identities in struggles for justice and political change—the strategy of identity politics—stands in an uneasy tension with a politics that prioritises redistribution of means of production and seeks sustained change in economic relations [...].
+Kurzwelly noted a potential argument in favor of identity politics and strategic essentialism that even though race is not real, the perception of it as real and the resulting racism may necessitate using those categories to correct such injustices.
+However, he raised four main points of critique.
+Firstly, it perpetuates the incorrect essentialist presumptions it challenges and risks unintended consequences.
+Secondly, it assumes that identity is necessarily the main cause of their oppression, which is not always accurate even if they are correlated.
+Thirdly, it may force people to adopt an identity they do not want, such as when "gender-specific legislation in Argentina forced gender-non-conforming persons to choose between seeking justice and expressing their identity."
+Fourthly, it "stands in an uneasy tension with a politics that prioritises redistribution of means of production and seeks sustained change in economic relations".
+Kurzwelly instead advocated for "a shift from justice based on fixed categories to justice based on processes".